LLNL/variorum/src/docs/sphinx/IntelDGPU.rst

  Intel Discrete GPUs Overview
 ##############################

 This page provides a detailed description of the the Intel DGPU port of Variorum.
 The functionality of this port depends on Intel-specific proprietary software stack as well as open-source software components described below.
-The high-level API provided by Variorum is read-only (i.e., monitoring-only), primarily because of the access limitations on our target platform.
+The high-level API provided by Variorum is currently read-only (i.e., monitoring-only), primarily because of the access limitations on our target platform.

 **************
  Requirements